Seizure for Forfeiture by Volusia County Sheriff’s Office

 • Notice of Seizure and/or Forfeiture, VSO Form # 112415.001;

-• Transfer of Ownership of Motor Vehicle, Motor Home or Vessel and Waiver of Right to Notice of Seizure (Titled Property), VSO Form # 112114.001; and
+• Transfer of Ownership of Motor Vehicle, Motor Home or Vessel and Waiver of Right to Notice of Seizure (Titled Property), VSO Form # 112114.001; or

 How Volusia County Sheriff’s Office Uses Forfeited Property